 Questions people are asking right now

-Has GOV.UK updated the Boiler Upgrade Scheme to £9,000 yet?
+Has GOV.UK updated the approved grant values to £9,000?

-Does the reported £9,000 BUS grant apply to all heat pump installs?
+Does the £9,000 BUS grant apply to all heat pump installs?

-No. The public reporting frames it as a targeted increase for oil and LPG-heated properties in England and Wales, not a blanket increase for every BUS-eligible installation.
+No. The £9,000 figure is framed around heating oil and LPG users, not as a blanket increase for every BUS-eligible installation.

 What should installers check before quoting £9,000?

-Check the live GOV.UK and Ofgem wording, confirm the existing heating system is oil or LPG, and make clear in the quote which grant value depends on application timing and official published scheme wording.
+Check the live GOV.UK and Ofgem wording, confirm the existing heating system is oil or LPG, and make clear in the quote which grant value depends on application timing and scheme wording.

-The reported change is targeted, not universal: it appears to apply to oil and LPG-heated properties rather than every BUS-eligible fossil fuel replacement.
+The £9,000 figure is targeted, not universal: it applies to heating oil and LPG users rather than every BUS-eligible fossil fuel replacement.

 Sources